w3c/wai-aria-practices/ARIA/apg/patterns/dialog-modal/examples/datepicker-dialog.md

         <ul>
           <li>The description of the date format is associated with the text input via <code>aria-describedby</code>, making it available to assistive technologies as an accessible description.</li>
           <li>
-            After a date is chosen, the accessible name of the &quot;Choose Date&quot; button is changed to &quot;Change Date, DATE_STRING&quot; where DATE_STRING is the selected date.
+            After a date is chosen, the accessible name of the "Choose Date" button is changed to "Change Date, DATE_STRING" where DATE_STRING is the selected date.
             So, when the dialog closes and focus returns to the button, screen reader users hear confirmation of the selected date.
           </li>
           <li>In the dialog, shortcut keys are assigned to the additional buttons for changing the month and year displayed in the calendar.</li>